sparkfabrik/company-playbook/content/guides/an-introduction-to-docker.md

 > To learn all you need on our local environment read our [Local Environment setup guide](/guides/local-development-environment-configuration).

-### MacOSX Resolver's issues
+### macOS Resolver's issues

-If for some reason you can't seem to resolve the dnsdock hostnames on MacOSX, screw it the hard way:
+If for some reason you can't seem to resolve the dnsdock hostnames on macOS, screw it the hard way:

 ```
 sudo dscacheutil -flushcache